Appeal Against the Actions of a Bailiff

 Enforcement Authority Name

-Clearly state the full name of the enforcement body to which you are submitting the complaint or protest document.
+The full official name of the enforcement authority to which the complaint is addressed.

 2

-Indicate the position, full name, and initials of the bailiff and head of enforcement whose actions or decisions are being challenged.
+The position, full name, and initials of the bailiff and the head of the enforcement authority whose actions or decisions are being challenged.

 3